 Basal Cell Carcinoma

-Appearance: Basal Cell Carcinoma often presents as a pearly or waxy bump, a flat, flesh-coloured or brown scar-like lesion, or a bleeding, scabbing sore that heals and then returns.
-It can also appear as a red patch that may itch or crust.
+Appearance: BCC can look like a pearly or waxy bump, a flat lesion that resembles a scar, a sore that heals and returns, or a reddish patch that may itch or crust.

 Actinic Keratosis